 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines six strategies used in primary prevention.
-While prevention activities are conducted in all six strategies, the SAPP uses environmental strategies most often.
+While prevention activities are conducted in all six strategies, the CPG uses environmental strategies most often.

 Activities that provide awareness and knowledge of the nature, extent, and effects of alcohol, tobacco, and drug use, abuse, and addiction on individuals families and communities.

-Examples include: social media campaigns that target underage drinking by targeting youth or parents, radio announcements, and speaking engagements.
+Examples include: radio announcements, and speaking engagements, and social media campaigns that target underage drinking by targeting youth or parents.

 Activities aimed at affecting critical life and social skills, such as decision making, refusal skills, critical analysis, and systematic judgement abilities.

 Examples include: responsible beverage service training through TIPS (Training for Intervention Procedures); law enforcement training through Advanced Roadside Impaired Driving Enforcement (ARIDE); educating parents about the health and safety risks of providing alcohol to you through programs such as Parents who Host Lose the Most; and educating youth on use of texting tip lines, such as Safe2Tell.